toxtli/bots-workflow-designer/README.md

  > export PATH=$PATH:/path/to/directory/of/executable/downloaded/in/previous/step

  * If using windows, then you can check [this](https://www.windows-commandline.com/set-path-command-line/) to know how to set path in Windows command prompt.

+## Guide to creating your own bot

+In order to automate any of your own desired task you need to create a `logic.json` file and corresponding modules.

+* The `logic.json` gives the bot all related inputs and also specifies the order of running modules.
+You can have a look at the present logic.json present in the automation folder.

+* Each module must have imported the `Module.py` file present in the core folder and must have the functions `run()` and `run_queue()`.
+The `run_queue()` function is responsible for performing operations over the data and for calling the next module.
+You can have a look at the modules present in the `modules` folder for reference.